ucsd-cse11-su121/ucsd-cse11-su121.github.io/index.md

 - Gradescope: [https://www.gradescope.com](https://www.gradescope.com) [an invitation will be sent in the first week]
 - Autograder: [https://autograder.ucsd.edu/](https://autograder.ucsd.edu/)

-On an average week in CSE11, you can expect to spend 4-6 hours on videos, reading, lecture, and discussion; 2-3 hours on programming practice; and 4-6 hours working on your programming projects.
+On an average week in CSE11, you can expect to spend 8-12 hours on reading, lecture, and discussion; 4-6 hours on programming practice; and 8-12 hours working on your programming projects.
 If you find yourself spending dramatically more time than this, it's a good idea to contact the course staff and discuss more efficient strategies in office hours.

 <a id="b:lec"></a>